servo336/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Methodology

-### Data Collection and Extraction
+#### Data Collection and Extraction
 The compressed raw dataset is downloaded online and extracted programmatically in R.
-A detailed specification of the dataset can be found at [The UCI Machine Learning](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) Repository.
+A detailed specification of the dataset can be found at [The UCI Machine Learning Repository.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 The raw dataset can be [downloaded here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-### Data Binding and Merging
+#### Data Binding and Merging
-This method uses the R native functions such as cbind, rbind and merge functions to combine various datasets into a single data set.
+This method uses the R native functions such as cbind, rbind and merge functions to combine various datasets into a single dataset.

-### Data Subsetting and Processing
+#### Data Subsetting and Processing
 This step selects only the required columns and processed the values by extracting only the measurements on the mean and standard deviation for each measurement.

-### Data Labeling
+#### Data Labeling
 Method in step 4 (see run_analysis.R) that handles column labeling using descriptive names and approriate labels.

-### Data Formatting and Reproduction
+#### Data Formatting and Reproduction
 Data is reproduced independently after sanitizing, organizing and calculating the average of each variable for each activity on each data field.
-The reproduced dataset is saved as a comma separated value in a text format.
+The reproduced dataset is saved as a comma separated value in a text file.